-A professional behavior Contract may be developed based on the student's violation of College policies.
+A student behavioral contract may be developed based on the student's violation of College policies.
 The contract will include specific student responsibilities and be in effect for the duration of enrollment.
 Violation of one or more of the identified conditions/responsibilities may result in a recommendation to the Dean for suspension or dismissal.